uaineteine/dbcore/README.md

-# dbcore
+# udbcore

-The `dbcore` submodule provides comprehensive database abstractions and utilities for working with DuckDB databases in this project.
+The `udbcore` submodule provides comprehensive database abstractions and utilities for working with DuckDB databases in this project.
 It offers a clean, robust interface for database management with advanced features like connection pooling, transaction management, query building, schema management, and health monitoring.

 ## Contents